GenXProject/GenX.jl/docs/src/User_Guide/running_TDR.md

 Set `TimeDomainReduction: 1 `in the GenX settings for the case.

-When the case is run (but before the optimization model is built), reduced time series data will be output to a folder within the case, (typically) `TDR_Results`.
+When the case is run (but before the optimization model is built), reduced time series data will be output to a folder within the case, (typically) `TDR_results`.
 Note that if the data already exists in that folder, it will not be overwritten.
 If a user wants to change the time domain reduction settings and try again, the folder should be deleted before the case is run.

 The clustering is done according to the settings in `time_domain_reduction.yml`.
 These are described in the Inputs section of data_documentation.